For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • A feeling of fullness or pressure inside the vagina,

-• Pelvic discomfort that increases after standing for a long time,
+• Pelvic discomfort that increases when standing for long periods of time,

-• Constipation and the frequent need to strain,
+• Constipation and the need to strain frequently,

-• A feeling of pressure in the lower back or groin area,
+• Feeling of pressure in the waist or groin area,

 • Accompanying urinary incontinence or difficulty urinating.

-The diagnosis is usually made through a detailed medical history and gynecological examination.
-During the examination, the posterior wall of the vagina, pelvic floor support, and other accompanying prolapses are evaluated.
-The degree of prolapse may be seen more clearly by asking the patient to strain or cough.
+Diagnosis is usually made by detailed history and gynecological examination.
+During the examination, the back wall of the vagina, pelvic floor support and other accompanying sagging are evaluated.
+The degree of sagging can be seen more clearly by asking the patient to strain or cough.

-While examination alone is sufficient in some patients, additional tests may be required if there is difficulty with bowel movements, urinary problems, a history of previous surgery, or suspicion of multiple prolapses.
-The treatment plan should not be prepared simply because “there is prolapse,” but according to whether the prolapse causes symptoms.
+While only examination is sufficient for some patients, additional examinations may be required if there is difficulty in defecation, urinary problems, a history of previous surgery or suspicion of multiple prolapses.
+The treatment plan is not just based on "there is sagging"; It should be prepared according to whether the prolapse causes symptoms or not.

-The following points are considered in the treatment plan:
+The following points are taken into account in the treatment plan:

-• Whether the prolapse is mild, moderate, or advanced,
+• Whether the sagging is mild, moderate or severe,

-• Whether vaginal fullness and pressure affect daily life,
+• The feeling of vaginal fullness and pressure affects daily life,

-• The presence of constipation and difficulty with bowel movements,
+• Presence of constipation and difficulty in defecation,

-• Whether there is discomfort during sexual intercourse,
+• Whether there is any discomfort during sexual intercourse,

 • Accompanying problems such as urinary incontinence or cystocele,